projetmbc/for-writing/@prism/contrib/products/css/README.md

 Create a palette using CSS
 --------------------------

 Development workflow uses the `dev/test-dark-or-std.html` `HTML` file, which features an intuitive interface.
+When you're satisfied with your palette, save the downloaded file to the `contrib/palettes/css/palettes` folder.

-This approach provides an efficient method for rapid palette iteration and prototyping.
+> ***NOTE.*** *This approach provides an efficient method for rapid palette iteration and prototyping.*